Apo Hiking Society

-As the students advanced into college, their lead vocalist Danny Javier joined the group.
-After graduation, the majority of its members left to pursue individual careers, with only three members remaining, made up of Danny Javier, Jim Paredes, and Boboy Garovillo.
+As the students advanced into college, their lead vocalist, Danny Javier joined the group.
+After graduation, the majority of its members left to pursue individual careers, with only three members remaining, made up of Javier, Jim Paredes, and Boboy Garrovillo.

-In the span of their professional career, APO emerged as a principal adherent of the musical movement termed Original Pilipino Music (OPM), a term coined by Danny Javier, a milieu in which their original musical contributions and cultural influence became essential.
+In the span of their professional career, APO emerged as a principal adherent of the musical movement termed Original Pilipino Music (OPM), a term coined by Javier, a milieu in which their original musical contributions and cultural influence became essential.
 APO became involved in record production, talent management and organizing artists under the Organisasyon ng Pilipinong Mang-aawit (O.P.M., acronym translation: "Organization of Philippine Singers/musicians").
 The group expanded its activities into establishing and furthering the careers of new OPM artists in the Philippines.

-To date, the group has released 27 albums in four decades of its career.
-Two hugely successful tribute albums were produced in 2006 and 2007 by its management group, featuring numerous young bands reinterpreting APO's expansive repertoire.
+To date, the group has released 27 albums in the five decades of their career.
+Two successful tribute albums were produced in 2006 and 2007 by their management group, featuring numerous young bands reinterpreting APO's expansive repertoire.